 Jean-Raymond is also pledging US$5,000 (Rs 3.8 lakh approx) for the cause.
 That’s on top of the US$50,000 (Rs 38 lakh approx) that his brand is setting aside for smaller, minority- and women-owned creative businesses in the city that are suffering from the financial impact of the coronavirus epidemic.

 The Zegna Group of Italian luxury brand Ermenegildo Zegna has pledged a donation of €3 million (Rs 25 cr approx) to the Civil Protection in Italy.
 This donation is in support of the nurses, doctors, scientists, and volunteers across Italy who have been working tirelessly to fight this epidemic.
-The Zegna Group will also convert a part of its production facilities in Italy and Switzerland to the manufacturing of medical masks, that will provide critical supplies to both Zegna’s employees and to the wider needs in Italy and Switzerland.
+The Zegna Group will also convert a part of its production facilities in Italy and Switzerland to manufacture medical masks, which will provide critical supplies to both Zegna’s employees and to the wider needs in Italy and Switzerland.
 Additionally, they will also produce protective hospital suits for medical staff.

-Gucci will make two separate donations of €1 million each (Rs 8.34 cr each approx) to crowdfunding campaigns: Locally, in Italy for the Italian Civil Protection Department (Protezione Civile) in partnership with Intesa Sanpaolo; and globally, for the COVID-19 Solidarity Response Fundii in support of the World Health Organization, through a matching campaign with Facebook.
+Kering-owned Gucci is producing 1.1 million masks and 55,000 pairs of medical overalls.
+Gucci will make two separate donations of €1 million each (Rs 8.34 cr each approx) to crowdfunding campaigns: Locally, in Italy for the Italian Civil Protection Department (Protezione Civile) in partnership with Intesa Sanpaolo; and globally, for the COVID-19 Solidarity Response Fund in support of the World Health Organization, through a matching campaign with Facebook.

 “We Are All In This Together” is the call to action that will accompany Gucci’s crowdfunding campaign along with an illustration gifted by Rome-based artist MP5, depicting a person holding their hand to their heart in a symbol of solidarity.
 Starting tomorrow, Gucci will also put its social media accounts (along with links to donate), with over 70 million followers, at the disposal of the World Health Organization, to help in amplifying official public service information to protect the health, safety and well-being of the community.

+After announcing an important donation to the Spallanzani Hospital to acquire a new state of the art 3D high definition microscope, Bvlgari has announced its further contribution to the national effort to prevent and eradicate COVID-19.
 In partnership with its long-term fragrance manufacturer ICR, Bvlgari has launched hand cleansing gel.
 The hand gel will be distributed in 75ml recyclable bottles through the Protezione Civile (Italian Civil Protection Department) to help the most critical infrastructures today waging war against the virus.
-Bvlgari plans to manufacture hundreds of thousands of bottles in the coming 2 months.
+Bvlgari plans to manufacture hundreds of thousands of bottles in the coming months.
 The Bvlgari Hand cleansing gel is not used with water, but simply by putting it on hands.

 FDCI will provide financial assistance to small businesses and young designers in need.
-An eminent designer member of the industry has very kindly pledged support to this cause.
 The council, the board, and chairman Sunil Sethi are putting in the seed funds to get this rolling.

-Smaller businesses (with tremendous potential) are run like a one-person-army; one individual taking care of a team of craftsmen, playing the role of a manufacturer, salesperson, accountant, promoting and providing for his/her little family and bursting with ideas.
-A lot of them are not in a position (or have the luxury of time) to process formal paper-works to seek support from banks / financial institutions.
+The idea stems from wanting to support smaller businesses (with tremendous potential) that are run like a one-person-army; one individual taking care of a team of craftsmen, playing the role of a manufacturer, salesperson, accountant, promoting and providing for his/her little family and bursting with ideas.
+A lot of them are not in a position (or have the luxury of time) to process formal paperwork to seek support from banks / financial institutions, which is where FDCI will step in and help.

 Global fashion luxury group Capri Holdings, which manage luxe companies like Michael Kors, Versace, and Jimmy Choo, has announced donations of over $3 million in support of the COVID-19 relief efforts.